kool-dev/kool/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Thank you for contributing with this PR!
+Thank you for contributing through this Pull Request!

-- Please link to the issue in hand.
-If the subject in question have no issue, please consider opening one for history tracking.
+- Please link to the issue at hand.
+If the subject in question has no associated issue, please consider opening one for history tracking.
 - Please provide a clear and objective description of the work done.
-- Mak sure the PR **passes** all CI checks.
+- Make sure the PR **passes** all CI checks.
 Code changes should have respective tests added.
 -->

 | Issue | # |